annStein/ballistic-cli/README.md

 |h-max | Computes the maximum height of the projectile.|
 |x-max | Computes the maximum traveled distance.|
 |help | Returns all commands and explanations |
+Please note: Args must be separated by spaces.
+To write the compute results to files add _--to-file_.